springfuse/springfuse.github.com/where-to-start-guide.md

 ## H2 Database for the tutorial

 The tutorial uses the H2 database to keep things simpler.
 Thanks to H2, there is no need to install any database server.
-Please refer to <a target="_new" href="http://www.h2database.com/html/quickstart.html">H2 quickstart guide</a> to know more about H2 database.
+Please refer to <a href="http://www.h2database.com/html/quickstart.html">H2 quickstart guide</a> to know more about H2 database.
 During development it can be pretty convenient to work with H2 and to switch to a 'real' database later.